My Education Began

 “Ah…what the fuck just happened?”
 I was thinking.

 I sat back down at my computer.
 Not really understanding the gravity of what had just occurred.
 I did not really have anyone to talk to about it.
 For some reason, there were not many people around my studio at that moment.
 I also did not have many friends in the office as I still a new guy.

 So I did what any hardworking intern would do: I just put my head down and went back to work drawing windows and doors on my Augusta office building.

 I was very naïve about the economy.
 In my short career, I had never experienced a firing or a lay off.
-This was the fall of 2008, I had only been working for 2 years, and I was only 6 months into my job at LS3P.

 I worked for the next two hours with out saying a peep.
 Around 4pm, the receptionist called over the intercom, “please come to the atrium for an all office meeting.”